-Frogfurlong Cottage is situated in a green-belt area within the triangle formed by Cheltenham, Gloucester and Tewkesbury.
+Frogfurlong Cottage Hotel is situated in a green-belt area within the triangle formed by Cheltenham, Gloucester and Tewkesbury.
 The cottage itself is what remains of a collection of 18th century cottages.
 When they were first built, the main owner Thomas Pear rented them to his various brothers and sisters for a ‘peppercorn rent’.

 Rooms at Frogfurlong Cottage.